f4z3r/gruvbox-material.nvim/README.md

 THIS IS IN DEVELOPEMENT FOR NOW

 A port of [gruvbox-material](https://github.com/sainnhe/gruvbox-material) colorscheme for Neovim written in Lua.
+Supports both `dark` and `light` themes, based on configured background.

 Gruvbox Material is a modified version of Gruvbox, the contrast is adjusted to be softer in order to protect developers' eyes.
 Colorscheme supports a lot of new features added to Neovim like built-in LSP and [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter).